 Wallace State Community College subscribes to the following principles in regard to academic freedom:

-- The instructor is free to conduct independent research and to publish the results so long as such activity does not interfere with assigned academic duties; however, research for monetary gain should not be undertaken without an understanding with the appropriate college dean.
+- The instructor is free to conduct independent research and to publish the results so long as such activity does not interfere with assigned academic duties; however, research for monetary gain should not be undertaken without approval of the appropriate college dean and president.

 - The College respects the rights and privileges of the instructors as citizens, but instructors’ positions impose special obligations.
-Hence, the instructors are free from institutional censorship or discipline when they speak, write, or act as citizens; however, instructors should always be mindful of the fact that the public may judge the College by their words and behavior.
-Instructors should therefore maintain accuracy, exercise restraint, respect the opinions of others, and make it clear that they are not spokespersons for the institution.
+Hence, the instructors are free from institutional censorship or discipline when they speak, write, or act as citizens; however, instructors should always be mindful of the fact that the public may judge the College by their words, behavior, and use of social media including but not limited to Facebook, Twitter, Instagram.
+Instructors should, therefore, maintain accuracy, exercise restraint, respect the opinions of others, and make it clear that they are not spokespersons for the institution.